Data vault modeling: Layers

+Use with dimensional models

+In practice, Data Vault commonly serves as the historical integration layer, while star-schema information marts are projected from the Raw/Business Vault for performant analytics and simpler user access.

 Hubs

 Hubs contain a list of unique business keys with low propensity to change.
 Hubs also contain a surrogate key for each Hub item and metadata describing the origin of the business key.
 The descriptive attributes for the information on the Hub (such as the description for the key, possibly in multiple languages) are stored in structures called Satellite tables which will be discussed below.

 The Hub contains at least the following fields: